jadonk/cloud9-examples/PocketBeagle/Grove/Kit.md

 - Step 4.
 Run the Musical_Note.py by using Runner:Python.

 ### Success
-        Now please please slowly change the distance between your hand and the ultrasonic distance sensor, you can find the distance value in the LCD change and the music switched by the distance.
+        Now please slowly change the distance between your hand and the ultrasonic distance sensor, you can find the distance value in the LCD change and the music switched by the distance.

 ## Lesson - 3.
 Switch the Music